Yelp/osxcollector/README.md

 ```

 ##### VirusTotal LookupHashesFilter
 `osxcollector.output_filters.virustotal.lookup_hashes.LookupHashesFilter` lookups hashes with the VirusTotal API.
-This basically finds anything VirusTotal knows about which is a huge timesaver.
+This basically finds anything VirusTotal knows about which is a huge time saver.
 There's pretty much no false positives here, but there's also no chance of detecting unknown stuff.

 Run it as:
 ```